 Pathogens breed and spread in dirty places, which is why it’s important to keep your office and premises as clean as possible.
-Make sure that everything, including your office floors, furniture, toilets, bathrooms, kitchens, surfaces, doors, windows, etc., are cleaned daily with a good quality and virus-proof cleaning solution.
+Make sure that everything, including your office floors, furniture, toilets, bathrooms, kitchens, surfaces, doors, windows, etc., is cleaned daily with good quality and virus-proof cleaning solution.

 Most importantly, keep the toilets and bathrooms at your office properly clean and disinfected, especially if you have common toilets/bathrooms.
 Toilets can easily get dirty and therefore need to be cleaned multiple times a day.

 If your existing cleaner/s is not up to the task or has no idea how to clean for the coronavirus, it’s probably time to hire professional COVID-19 cleaning specialists.

 Instruct your employees to sanitise their hands regularly and provide them with alcohol-based sanitisers on their desks.
 Also, make sure that your cleaners are maintaining proper hygiene by regularly cleaning their hands, sanitising the cleaning equipment and using clean uniforms, gloves, and masks every time.

 it’s also important to frequently disinfect common-touch surfaces like the computer keypad, screen, desk, door handles & knobs, light switches, etc., as viruses can get accumulated on them.
 Disinfection with a high-quality disinfectant can ensure that the surfaces are free of germs and bacteria.
 If possible, provide disinfectant spray to the employees so that they can clean their desks before starting their work for the day.